mitre/callisto/README.md

     2. Sun Solaris, Linux, MacOSX:

-          If you put $CALLISTO_HOME/bin on your path, invoke Callist
+          If you put $CALLISTO_HOME/bin on your path, invoke Callisto
           with:

              $ callisto